Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Results

 \section{Results}

-Throughout this chapter we will show the advantage of posing a joint spatial TGV$^2$ regularization strategy on the CBF- and ATT-maps, directly embedded in the fitting process, compared to two commonly used quantification strategies for multi-delay ASL data.
-First, synthetic phantom simulations demonstrate the accuracy and precision of NLLS, BASIL, and the proposed fit by means of a comparison to the ground truth values.
-This is further supported by a pseudo replica method to evaluate noise propagation into the final results.
-A box-plot based evaluation shows the voxel-wise distribution of estimated quantitative values of all methods.
-Second, the fitting algorithms are applied to in vivo ASL data acquired from three healthy volunteers.
+\responseRone{R1.C8}{ We compare the fitting quality of our proposed joint spatial TGV$^2$ regularization strategy to established quantification on the CBF- and ATT-maps at three levels: } First, synthetic phantom simulations demonstrate the accuracy and precision of NLLS, BASIL, and the proposed fit by means of a comparison to the ground truth values.
+This is further supported by a pseudo replica method to evaluate noise propagation into the final results. \responseRone{R1.C8}{Violin-plots show the median and IQR distributions of estimated quantitative values and statistical tests assess the significance of differences between the methods.} Second, the fitting algorithms are applied to in vivo ASL data acquired from six healthy volunteers.
 Results are compared visually and quantitatively by means of box-plots.
-Lastly, quantification of CBF and ATT is performed in patients following a stroke.
-All results are produced with a fixed set of parameters for the fitting algorithms to facilitate a fair comparison.
+Third, quantification of CBF and ATT is performed in patients following a stroke. \responseEditor{E.C0}{}